-At December 31, 2022 and 2021 \$131,970 was recorded as a long-term liability as the loan matures on September 14, 2024.
+At December 31, 2023 \$131,970 was recorded as a long-term liability as the loan matures on June 30, 2025.

-Note 5: Related Party Transactions
+Note 7: Related Party Transactions

 The Agency shares a common board of directors with the City of Albany Capital Resource Corporation, a Component Unit of the City of Albany.
-The Agency received \$14,827 and \$17,693 for the years ended December 31, 2022 and 2021, based on the terms of a contract for services agreement.
+For the years ended December 31, 2023 and 2022, the Agency received \$515 and \$14,827, respectively, based on the terms of a contract for services agreement.

-Note 6: Eminent Domain
+Note 8: Eminent Domain

 Effective October 24, 2022, and pursuant to an Order of the Supreme Court dated October 21, 2022, the Agency was vested with title to various parcels of land located in downtown City of Albany, New York (the "Liberty Park Land Parcels") pursuant to the provisions of the Eminent Domain Procedure Law of the State of New York (the "EDPL").
 Pursuant to Section 302 of the EDPL, the Agency arranged for the preparation of a commercial appraisal of the Land and such appraisal estimated the fair market value of the Liberty Park Land Parcels to be equal to \$2,650,000.
 In connection with the vesting of such title, the Agency deposited an amount equal to \$2,650,000 with the office of the Albany County Clerk as an advance payment (the "Advance Payment") for the acquisition of the Liberty Park Land Parcels pursuant to a Notice of Deposit with Court dated September 30, 2022.

 The actual amount to be paid by the Agency for the acquisition of the Liberty Park Land Parcels is subject to a determination by the Supreme Court pursuant to a proceeding under the EDPL.
 The Agency and Capitalize Albany Corporation have entered into a Funding Agreement dated as of November 11, 2020 whereby Capitalize Albany Corporation has agreed to pay the purchase price for the Liberty Park Land Parcels.
 The Agency has authorized the conveyance of the Liberty Park Land Parcels to Liberty Square Development, LLC, a limited liability company formed by the Capitalize Albany Corporation for the purpose of holding title to the Liberty Park Land Parcels.
 The Agency expects to complete the conveyance of the Liberty Park Land Parcels following the satisfaction of the 90-day public agency notice period required under Section 2897 of the Public Authorities Law.
+As of December 31, 2023, the conveyance of the Liberty Park Land Parcels has been satisfied.

-Note 7: Industrial Development Revenue Bond Transactions
+Note 9: Industrial Development Revenue Bond Transactions

 Industrial Development Revenue Bonds issued by the Agency are secured by property which is leased to private companies.
 The debt is retired by the lease payments.
 The bonds are not obligations of New York State, the City of Albany, and are not general obligations of the Agency.
 Accordingly, the Agency does not record related activity in its accounts.
 The Agency acts as a financing conduit.
 For providing this service, the Agency receives an administrative fee.
 Such administrative fee income is recognized immediately upon issuance of bonds.
-Industrial Development Revenue Bonds outstanding as of December 31, 2022 total \$29,903,554.
+Industrial Development Revenue Bonds outstanding as of December 31, 2023 total \$27,773,332.